 Our key findings are:

 - The average remuneration package excluding management positions decreased from £40k in 2019 to £39k in 2020, and this stagnation was found across all departments

-- Base salaries actually increased by 3% with incentives falling by 9% - a reflection of current trading conditions.
+- Base salaries actually increased by 3% with incentives falling by 11% - a reflection of recent trading conditions

 A summary of the report is available below.
-The full version of the report with the detail for all positions is only available to participants.
-If you would like to participate in the next Salary Survey, discuss the report further or talk with us about any wider sector issues, please contact Steve Le Bas, Partner or speak to your usual BDO adviser.
+The full version with the detail for all positions is only available to participants.
+If you would like to participate in the next Salary Survey in 2021, discuss the report further or talk with us about any wider sector issues, please contact Steve Le Bas, partner or speak to your usual BDO adviser.

 DOWNLOAD Survey here